-Which came first, the ice cream soda or the cream soda?
-Neither, they pretty much started as the same drink and took different evolutionary paths to become the two types of drinks we have today.
+Which came first, the ice cream soda, cream soda or bottled cream soda?
+Neither, they pretty much started as the same drink and took different evolutionary paths to become the three types of drinks we have today.
 So how did that happen?
 It begins with cholera.

 When you go back in history, especially drink history, you will come to realize that disease was everywhere.
 Water and ice were vectors for things like cholera and dysentery.
 Contaminated water sources were part of the reason everyone suffered from dyspepsia in the 1800s and bitters, medicinal tonics and snake oil were sold on every corner.
 This led to some unusual behaviour.

 One of the beliefs many people held was that ingesting ice or cold drink was unhealthy and going as far as to say that swallowing an ice cube could cause stomach spasms that could kill you.
 Ice couldn’t kill you, but what was lurking in the ice could.
 Almost all ice in the 1800s was harvested from frozen lakes and ponds, but as cities grew and people spread out into the country those once clean lakes became places to deposit sewage.
 This made clean ice harder to find.
 Instead of adding ice to drinks, the ice was used to chill or freeze the ingredients, at least at the soda fountain—saloons were a little earthier.
 In the case of ice cream soda, they just used the ice to freeze the cream, and then put the frozen, uncontaminated cream into the drink.

 The first soda that used cream and gained popularity was the Ice Cream Soda, which was reported in the Lowell Daily Citizen and News (Lowell, Massachusetts), on Saturday, July 19, 1856.
 At the early soda fountains, ice cream was merely frozen cream, though flavoured versions did exist they were difficult to keep without modern refrigeration.